python-sprints/pyntxos/README.md

 ```

 ### Instructions
-- You will need to `pip install -r scrape_data_requirements.txt` for this part
+- You will need to `pip install -r scrape_data_requirements.txt` for this part.

 ### Issues
 - Uses `geopy` for get longitude and latitude data but does not have that information for all pintxos